bobheadxi/bobheadxi.github.io/_posts/2018-2-8-unique-sequences.md

 For some perspective, the GSC's largest cluster has over 500 nodes totalling 6000 cores (12000 threads), 20 terabytes of ram, and over 700 terabytes of scratch space.
 Yes, you read those numbers right.

 For even more perspective, the first human genome took [over 12 years and $1 billion to sequence](https://en.wikipedia.org/wiki/Human_Genome_Project).
-Today, with over a decade's worth of algorithmic and technological advancements, we can sequence a human genome for a few thousand dollars in less than a day.
+Today, with over a decade's worth of algorithmic and technological advancements, we can now sequence a human genome for a few thousand dollars in less than a day.

 Amazing stuff.